muratk5n/thirdwave/en/2023/01/dried-turkey.md

-Cut meat into chunks and place in glass dish, with onion slices on top, cook in oven at 200 C for 1/2 hours or until meat is well done while throwing away any fat, water that comes out occasionally.
+Cut meat into chunks and place in glass dish, with onion slices on top, cook in oven at 200 C for 1/2 hours or until meat is well done while throwing away the juices that come out occasionally.

 Once cooked transfer to a bowl, sprinkle the turmeric, masala, yogurt, and blend.
 A hand-held blender works well.
 Form small, long, thin, flat patties, put pieces back in the oven now on the grill part, leave there at 80 C degrees, for 5 hours.
+That's it.

 Ideas for Meal - mix dried beet roots, apples, cheese (with sufficient fat) plus dried soup (Greek trahana [1]), hot water, boom.
 Just